-55 Eileen Ka-May Cheng, "Plagiarism in Pursuit of Historical Truth" in McDonnell, Michael et al., Remembering the Revolution: 144-161 makes an interesting case that Bancroft's plagiarism of Loyalist historian George Chalmers puts to question the validity of JH Plumb's distinction between "critical" (true) history and that employed by the guardians of tradition to sanctify the established order and give meaning to the present - or what Gordon Wood notes is now the preserve of "memory."
+61 Eileen Ka-May Cheng, "Plagiarism in Pursuit of Historical Truth" in McDonnell, Michael et al., Remembering the Revolution: 144-161 makes an interesting case that Bancroft's plagiarism of Loyalist historian George Chalmers puts to question the validity of JH Plumb's distinction between "critical" (true) history and that employed by the guardians of tradition to sanctify the established order and give meaning to the present - or what Gordon Wood notes is now the preserve of "memory."
+See also her The Plain and Noble Garb of Truth: Nationalism and Impartiality in American Historical Writing, 1784-1860 (Athens, GA.: University of Georgia Press, 2008.

-Winthrop Jordan notes that the rise of a democratic consciousness among working men, blacks and women in the 1830s coincided with a "sense of permanent democratic nationhood."
-The "temporal conjunction" of abolition and women's rights with democratic nationhood, Jordan notes, was not accidental.
-Since a bedrock assumption of majoritarianism underpinned revolutionary ideals, any ambiguities and omissions in the phrase 'we the people' soon came to testify "less to the weakness of the revolutionary agenda than to its sweeping power in the face of social realities."
+permanent democratic nationhood."
+The temporal conjunction of abolition and women's rights with democratic nationhood, Jordan argues, was not accidental.
+Since a bedrock assumption of majoritarianism underpinned revolutionary ideals, any ambiguities and omissions in the phrase "we the people" soon came to testify "less to the weakness of the revolutionary agenda than to its sweeping power in the face of social realities."
 Democratic nationalism did not eradicate the universalism of the revolutionary generation, as often assumed, but operated as a mechanism of fulfilment for it.